markusberg/key-value-parser/README.md

 # key-value-parser

-Simple key-value parser
+This is a simple and versatile `key=value` parser.
+It's useful for parsing configuration files similar to [dotenv](https://www.npmjs.com/package/dotenv), but without putting variables in your env.

-Given a KEY=value string, this parser will strip comments and empty lines and return a plain javascript object.
+Given a `KEY=value` string, this parser will strip comments and empty lines and return a plain javascript object.
 For example, given the following input:

 ```txt